alertlogic/paws-collector/README.md

 ## Build artifact

   1. To build the single/individual collector :
-    a.
+      - a.
 Update `ALPS_SERVICE_VERSION` from collector package.json version.
-    b.
+      - b.
 Trigger the phrase base on the collector name once the pr is approved. ex. to create artifact for auth0 ,phrase will be `build-collector-auth0`

   2. To build all the collectors:
     There is two way of building the all collector as follow:
       1. Update the `ALPS_SERVICE_VERSION` for each collector as per package.json and trigger the common prase `build-collectors` once pr is approved.

+          ***OR***

       2. After pr is merge to master branch ,create the tag, which will build the single artifact for all collectors.